Execute rules & constraints

 constraints can be specified on both tasks and runbooks.

-the task run (or session) that called it.
-In the case of overlapping labels, the child run's
+will inherit the constraints of the parent run that called it.
+In the case of overlapping labels,

 If a runbook includes a task with conflicting constraints, the task block will fail to start.